 For men over the age of 40, supporting prostate health is a common priority.
-A multi-vitamin that includes selenium, copper, and zinc will help support the prostate gland and fertility in general.
-Lycopene, the carotenoid that comes from tomatoes, is an important antioxidant that’s good for the bladder and prostate.
+A multi-vitamin that includes selenium, copper, and zinc will help support the prostate gland and fertility in general.* Lycopene, the carotenoid that comes from tomatoes, is an important free-radical fighter that’s good for the bladder and prostate.*

 The best men's daily multivitamin offers a reliable and affordable way to bridge the gap between the body’s nutritional needs what they get from the foods they eat.
 The human body is so efficient that even if a patient gets too much of a particular vitamin or nutrient, they often use it in different organs or pathway systems.
 There isn’t really a downside to taking a high-quality multivitamin formulated to support the crucial systems of the body.